 Battling Wal-Mart for an Eight-Year-Old Burn Victim

-In one of his first cases, Shane sank nearly every cent he had into a case helping a severely burned little girl go to Federal Court against the corporate giant, Wal-Mart.
+In one of his first personal injury cases, Shane dedicated almost all of his resources to represent a severely burned young girl in a Federal Court battle against corporate giant, Wal-Mart.

-After almost five years of fighting Wal-Mart’s insurance company, the case was headed for trial.
-Shane packed up everything he needed into the family motor home, which would serve as his mobile law office over the next three weeks.
-On board he organized the trial exhibits; printer/fax; lap tops; laser pointer; laminated photos; reams of pleadings, expert diagrams, and blueprints.
+Shane packed everything he needed into his family’s motor home, which would serve as his mobile law office over the next three weeks.
+On board, he organized the trial exhibits, printer/fax, laptops, laser pointer, laminated photos, reams of pleadings, expert diagrams, and blueprints.
+He arrived seven days early and parked his motorhome at the Amtrak Station parking lot across from the Federal Courthouse where the Wal-Mart trial would be held.

-A court clerk let him use an empty court room on the 16th floor where Shane practiced for hours in front of an empty jury box.
+A court clerk let him use an empty court room on the 16th floor: Shane practiced for hours in front of an empty jury box.

-He had emptied out his bank account and maxed his credit cards to ensure he hired only the best Ph.D. forensic metallurgist and medical burn experts possible to go against the worlds’ most powerful retailer.
+Having emptied his bank account and maxed out credit cards to secure top-notch experts, including a Ph.D. forensic metallurgist and medical burn specialists, Shane was ready for the final showdown against the world’s most powerful retailer.

 “He lived and breathed that case,” his wife recalls.

 The morning of trial arrived, and the insurance attorney met with Shane in a conference room outside the court room.
-“I have an offer for your client, Mr. Reed,” Wal-Mart’s insurance lawyer said, “Nothing.”
+“I have an offer for your client, Mr. Reed.”
+Wal-Mart’s insurance lawyer followed up with, “Nothing.”

-Trial was full of the colorful characters and unexpected developments worthy of reality-television.
+The personal injury trial unfolded with colorful characters and unexpected developments.
 At the mid-week mark, an earthquake even shook the federal building and interrupted the trial.
 Shane spoke into the microphone, “Your Honor, I think that’s an earthquake.”

 The judge responded, “I think you’re right, Counselor.
 Next question.”